amandie-ct/amandie-ct/README.md

 ### Howdy! :octocat:

 My name is Amanda, I am a former Psychobiology scientist (MSc) clawing my way through the software development world.
 I've been studying to transition into a web developer career for the past year, and last semester I joined Estácio de Sá's programmer analyst college course.
-My preferred branch is client-side, front end web development.
+I chose client-side, front end web development as my path.
 I have experience with Javascript, React and CSS/SASS, and lately I'm venturing with Redux, Node and Typescript.

 ----
 :brazil: